welldsagl/figs-drools-knowledge/docs/BUSINESS_CENTRAL.md

 Note that if you have already defined that property in an enumeration file, the list of possible values is already defined (see `default value` select).

-#### Step 4 - Add actions to update Facts
+#### Step 5 - Add actions to update Facts

-We do not need this step.
-You can directly jump to step 5.
+We usually do not need this step and jump to step 6.

-#### Step 5 - Add actions to insert Facts
+#### Step 6 - Add actions to insert Facts

 Here we can define the right part of the rule.
-Move `Material` (or the class you want to insert into the knowledge) to the list of chosen patterns and move to the list of chosen fields those properties you want to set.
+Move `Material` (or the class you want to insert into the knowledge) to the list of chosen patterns and move to the list of chosen fields the properties you want to set.

 As an example, if you want to insert a Material, select at least `familyCode` and `materialCode`.
-You only have to set the column header of each column and then click on Finish button (you can skip step 6).
+You only have to set the column header of each column and then click on Finish button (you can skip step 7).

 ### Guided decision table environment